impostorsguides/impostorsguides.github.io/rbenv/part-1/1-g-content.md

  - "block special file" for the `-b` flag, and
  - "character special file" for the `-c` flag.

- I didn't spend too much time researching these special file types, because it doesn't look especially relevant to our goal here.
-If you're curious about that, I found [this StackOverflow post](https://web.archive.org/web/20220712131700/http://unix.stackexchange.com/questions/60034/what-are-character-special-and-block-special-files-in-a-unix-system){:target="_blank" rel="noopener"} which appears to contain the answer.
+ I didn't research these other file types because it didn't look relevant to our goal here.
+If you're curious about them, I found [this StackOverflow post](https://web.archive.org/web/20220712131700/http://unix.stackexchange.com/questions/60034/what-are-character-special-and-block-special-files-in-a-unix-system){:target="_blank" rel="noopener"} which appears to contain the answer.
+If I'm wrong, and they are relevant to this code, [let me know](https://twitter.com/impostorsguides){:target="_blank" rel="noopener"}!

 To test whether the `-f` flag behaves the way I think it does, I update my `foo` script from earlier to look like the following: